 The Specialization program in Statistics is for students interested in applying Statistics to a second discipline.
 Students in this program must choose one distinct field of application.
 Recommended fields of application are Agriculture, Chemical Engineering, Computing Science, Economics, Education, Genetics, Health Sciences Administration, Pharmacology, Political Science, Psychology, Sociology, and Zoology.
 Students may, in consultation with the Department of Mathematical and Statistical Sciences, select a different field of application than those listed above.

-Continuation in the program normally requires, successful completion of at least $\pm 24$ in the previous Fall/Winter, with a GPA of at least 2.3, and a GPA of at least 2.3 on the aggregate of all MATH and STAT courses taken in that Fall/Winter

-In the last Fall/Winter of the Program a GPA of at least 2.3 and a GPA of at least 2.3 on the aggregate of all MATH and STAT courses taken in that Fall/Winter is required.

-Graduation requires a GPA of at least 2.3 on all courses credited toward the degree and a GPA of at least 2.3 on the aggregate of all MATH and STAT courses credited toward the degree.
+Continuation in the Specialization in Statistics program requires successful completion of at least $\star$ 24 with a minimum 2.3 GPA and a minimum 2.3 GPA on all MATH and STAT courses completed in the previous Fall/Winter.
+In addition, graduation requires a minimum 2.3 GPA and a minimum 2.3 GPA on all MATH and STAT courses taken in the last Fall/Winter of the degree, as well as a minimum 2.3 GPA on all courses credited towards the degree and a minimum 2.3 GPA on all MATH and STAT courses credited towards the degree.